-Serbia: EPS’s plans to hike coal production at odds with Serbia’s EU membership goal11.
-May 2017. / News Serbia Energy
+Serbia: EPS’s plans to hike coal production at odds with Serbia’s EU membership goal, News Serbia Energy

 Serbia’s national electricity company Elektroprivreda Srbije (EPS) does not plan to reduce greenhouse gas emissions or to change the structure of its electricity mix in favour of renewables, despite Serbia’s obligation to align its legislation with the EU’s environmental, competition, human rights and climate policies, environmental pressure group CEE Bankwatch said in a new report.